bitwarden/help/_articles/login-with-sso/getting-started-with-sso.md

 ## What is Login with SSO?

 The Login with SSO feature allows you to use your existing Identity Provider to authenticate into Bitwarden.
-Login with SSO is available on the updated Enterprise Plan.
+Login with SSO is available on the current Enterprise Plan.

 ### Identity Server Requirements
 - Support for SAML 2.0